koapakaehia/azure-network-protocols/README.md

 <p>

 Step 2.
 Certification and Access:

+* For privacy settings, set all options to "No."
 * After connecting, allow VM1 to access other PCs on the network if prompted.
 * Open a web browser on VM1.